icopy-site/awesome/docs/awesome/free-for-dev.md

   * [regex101](https://regex101.com/) — Free this website allows you to test and debug regular expressions (regex).
 It provides a regex editor and tester, as well as helpful documentation and resources for learning regex.
   * [Kody Tools](https://www.kodytools.com/dev-tools) — 100+ dev tools including formatter, minifier, and converter.
   * [AdminMart](https://adminmart.com/) — High Quality Free and Premium Admin Dashboard and Website Templates created with Angular, Bootstrap, React, VueJs, NextJs and NuxtJs!
+  * [Glob tester](https://globster.xyz/) — A website that allows you to design and test glob patterns.
+It also provides resources to learn glob patterns.